crt26/pqc-evaluation-tools/README.md

 ## Automated Testing Tools
 The repository provides two categories of automated benchmarking:

-- **Liboqs Performance Testing** - Used for gathering PQC computational performance data
+- **Liboqs Performance Testing** - Used for gathering PQC computational performance data using the Liboqs library.

-- **OQS-Provider TLS Performance Testing** - Used for gathering PQC TLS 1.3 networking performance benchmarking when integrated into OpenSSL 3.4.1
+- **PQC TLS Performance Testing** - Used for gathering PQC TLS 1.3 networking performance benchmarking using PQC implementation available in the OpenSSL 3.5.0 and OQS-Provider libraries.

 The testing tools are located in the `scripts/test-scripts` directory and are fully automated.
 The tools support multi-machine testing, with the option to assign a machine ID when executing the testing scripts.